spacemeshos/docs/docs/experimental/node-split-poc.md

 ### Benefits
 1. **Lower system requirements**: Users can run the smesher service on low-resource devices while connecting to a more powerful node for the rest of the services.
 2. **Better failover and redundancy**: Currently when you need to restart a node you also need to restart the smesher service.
 With the node split you can restart the node without affecting the smeshing process.
-Starting smeshing will be also much quicker because it will *not* need to wait for the node to sync as the node will be running elsewhere.
+Starting smeshing will be also much quicker because it will *not* need to wait for the node to sync or warmup in-memory caches from the DB as the node will be running elsewhere.
 Multiple smesher services can be connected to the same node, and nodes can be hot-swapped without affecting the smeshing process.
 3. **Lower OpEx**: Smesher service can be shut down wherever not needed to save costs and resources.
 Additionally, only a single node is required for multiple smeshing services and it can run where it's the most cost-effective, which is not necessarily where the smeshing service runs.
 4. **Better node maintainability**: The node can be updated without affecting the smeshing process and the smeshing service can be updated without re-syncing.
 This makes updates simpler and less risky.
 ## Running the PoC